Updated July 2020

 Last year Mike and I (Steph) took our dachshund Django on our honeymoon to Europe.
 The process of taking Django abroad was complicated, time-consuming, expensive... and 100% worth it.
 We had a great time with Django in France and Italy and highly recommend international pet travel when it's done right!

-We outlined everything our friends need to do to successfully bring their dog to Europe.
+We outlined everything our friends need to do to successfully bring their dog to Europe and also have a great article detailing every international airline's pet policy for in-cabin travel.
 But what about our international friends who want to take their pet to the USA?
-Well, guys, this post is for you!
+This post is for you!

 Here is everything you need to do to take your dog to the USA.
 If you have any questions just leave us comment below!